moonryul/DeepLearningMaster2019/README.md

+<p align="center">
-## This is an outdated repository corresponding to the 2018/2019 UB MSc Course.
+### This is an outdated repository corresponding to the 2018/2019 UB MSc Course.
 If you are looking for the 2019/2020 course, go to https://github.com/DataScienceUB/DeepLearningMaster20192020

-<p align="center">
-hell
 </p>

 <div align="left">